bjornite/thesis-tcp-testbed/README.md

-# Analyzing a Theoretically Optimal Capacity-Seeking Congestion Controller
+# A Lower Bound on Latency Spikes for Capacity-Seeking Network Traffic

-This document explains how to run the experiments described in our paper "Analyzing a Theoretically Optimal Capacity-Seeking Congestion Controller".
+This document explains how to run the experiments described in our paper "A Lower Bound on Latency Spikes for Capacity-Seeking Network Traffic".

 Link to the paper: https://arxiv.org/abs/2111.00488